Film editing

 Film editing is both a creative and a technical part of the post-production process of filmmaking.
 The term is derived from the traditional process of working with film which increasingly involves the use of digital technology.
+When putting together some sort of video composition, typically, one would need a collection of shots and footages that vary from one another.
+The act of adjusting the shots someone has already taken, and turning them into something new is known as film editing.

 The film editor works with raw footage, selecting shots and combining them into sequences which create a finished motion picture.
 Film editing is described as an art or skill, the only art that is unique to cinema, separating filmmaking from other art forms that preceded it, although there are close parallels to the editing process in other art forms such as poetry and novel writing.
-Film editing is often referred to as the "invisible art" because when it is well-practiced, the viewer can become so engaged that they are not aware of the editor's work.
+Film editing is an extremely important tool when attempting to intrigue a viewer.
+When done properly, a film's editing can captivate a viewer and fly completely under the radar.
+Because of this, film editing has been given the name "the invisible art."

 On its most fundamental level, film editing is the art, technique and practice of assembling shots into a coherent sequence.
 The job of an editor is not simply to mechanically put pieces of a film together, cut off film slates or edit dialogue scenes.
 A film editor must creatively work with the layers of images, story, dialogue, music, pacing, as well as the actors' performances to effectively "re-imagine" and even rewrite the film to craft a cohesive whole.
 Editors usually play a dynamic role in the making of a film.
+An editor must select only the most quality shots, removing all unnecessary frames to ensure the shot is clean.
 Sometimes, auteurist film directors edit their own films, for example, Akira Kurosawa, Bahram Beyzai, Steven Soderbergh, and the Coen brothers.

+According to "Film Art, An Introduction", by Bordwell and Thompson, there are four basic areas of film editing that the editor has full control over.
+The first dimension is the graphic relations between a shot A and shot B. The shots are analyzed in terms of their graphic configurations, including light and dark, lines and shapes, volumes and depths, movement and stasis.
+The director makes deliberate choices regarding the composition, lighting, color, and movement within each shot, as well as the transitions between them.
+There are several techniques used by editors to establish graphic relations between shots.
+These include maintaining overall brightness consistency, keeping important elements in the center of the frame, playing with color differences, and creating visual matches or continuities between shots.